SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

 - No unnecessary dependencies or folders
 - Device consistency is mandatory
 - Landing page is the current focus
+- Footer and header must always be accessible and responsive
+- All overlays (Drawer, Dialog, etc.) must blur background for focus

 ### 4. Change Log / Decisions

 - **2025-06-04:** Project charter created.
 Decided to focus on landing page and tool placeholders first.
 All styles/themes must be ready before feature work.
 - **2025-06-04:** Initialized git, created private GitHub repo, and pushed code.
 Local development and private remote workflow established.
 Will make public and enable GitHub Pages when ready.
+- **2025-06-04:** Implemented global MUI backdrop blur (1.5px) for all modals/drawers.
+Fixed main menu button overflow on mobile.
+Footer now includes copyright, navigation, GitHub, and support links, and is fully responsive.

 ---